 Microscopically, hemangiomas are composed of cavernous vascular channels.
 The channels are lined by single layers of flattened endothelium and are separated by fibrous septa.
 These vascular spaces may contain thrombin, calcifications, or prominent scarring with hyalinization (sclerosed hemangioma).
 Phleboliths are rare.
 Malignant transformation has not been reported.

 Hemangiomas are usually solitary.
 Multiple and diffuse hepatic lesions are seen infrequently.
 Sizes range from 2 mm to more than 20 cm.
-Grossly, these lesions often appear as having a flat surface or as bulging subcapsular lesions.
+On gross examination, these lesions often appear as having a flat surface or as bulging subcapsular lesions.

 Lesions are reddish-blue and well demarcated from surrounding tissue.
 Large tumors may become pedunculated.

 Histologically, the tumor is thin walled.
-Its vascular spaces are lined by a single layer of endothelial cells that are separated by fibrous septa.[37, 38]
+Its vascular spaces are lined by a single layer of endothelial cells that are separated by fibrous septa.[42, 43]

 Most hepatic hemangiomas are small and asymptomatic at the time of diagnosis, and they are likely to remain that way.
 In one prospective study, an increase in hemangioma size was noted in only one of 47 patients who were rescanned 1-6 years after the initial diagnosis.
 In addition, malignant transformation has not been reported in hepatic hemangiomas.
 For these reasons, most hepatic hemangiomas may be left safely alone.